qpdf/qpdf/manual/encryption.rst

   5 bytes long and can be easily brute-forced.
 As such, files encrypted with 40-bit encryption are not secure regardless of how strong the password is.
-With 128-bit encryption, the default security handler uses RC4 encryption, which is also known be insecure.
+With 128-bit encryption, the default security handler uses RC4 encryption, which is also known to be insecure.
 As such, the only way to securely encrypt a PDF file using the standard security handler (as of the last review of this chapter in 2022) is to use AES encryption.
 This is the only supported